evandeilton/bdtdfinder/README.md

 - **PDF Management:** Automated download, validation, and organization of PDFs.
 - **Systematic Review Generation:** Generate detailed, evidence-based literature reviews using LLMs.
 - **Configurable Output:** Fully configurable output directory to store all results.
-- **User-Friendly Interface:** Streamlit-based UI for easy interaction and visualization of results.

 ---